Ernie Stanton: Vaudeville and acting career

-By 1910 Ernie and his brother Val Stanton had formed a comic vaudeville duo and were engaged for performances in the B. F. Keith Circuit in which they sang and exchanged witty dialogue.
+By 1910, Ernie and his brother Val Stanton had formed a comic vaudeville duo and were engaged for performances in the B. F. Keith Circuit in which they sang and exchanged witty dialogue.
 They were sometimes billed as Val and Ernie Stanton, and other times as the Daffydils.
 One of the comic sketches they performed was "Who Stole the Shoes?"
+They also performed on the RMS Olympic in 1922.